HelgeCPH/delphi_evaluator/README.md

   sort rated_responses.txt | uniq -c | sort -r | grep "neg_"
   ```

-  Which creates something similar to the following:
+  Which creates something similar to the following, where the numbers in the first column state how many times a certain negative comment was 'up-voted':

   ```
   26 neg_5,"Long lectures, no time for group work"